Chipotle-Inspired Sofritas Recipe

 Uses for Sofritas

-Assemble your meal with these complementary additions:
+Build your meal with these harmonious additions:

 More Recipes to Enjoy